SmallJosePhD/smalljosephd.github.io/_posts/2024-01-18-fourier-ardl.md

   - ARDL bounds testing
   - Bootstrap ARDL
 ---
-Today, I will be providing a rather brief post on the process of implementing the Fourier ARDL bounds testing approach which I applied in my recent paper entitled "**The moderating role of corruption in the oil price-economic growth relationship in an oil-dependent economy: Evidence from Bootstrap ARDL with a Fourier Function**"
+Today, I will be providing a rather brief post on the process of implementing the Fourier ARDL bounds testing approach which I applied in my recent paper entitled "**The moderating role of corruption in the oil price-economic growth relationship in an oil-dependent economy: Evidence from Bootstrap ARDL with a Fourier Function**".

 <!--more-->